 Tuition, fees, and room and board charges are due by the last day of late registration for each semester or term.
 Payments can be made by cash, cashier's check, personal check, money order, credit or debit card, third-party sponsors, or financial aid.
 Students planning to use financial aid to pay their bills must meet all financial aid application deadlines to ensure availability of funds at the time of registration.
-Students with an account balance after the last day of late registration must enroll in a monthly payment plan with Tuition Management Systems (TMS) or their registration will be dropped for nonpayment.
-Students can contact TMS at 1-888-463-6994 or online at www.afford.com/uncfsu.
+Students with an account balance after the last day of late registration must enroll in the monthly BroncoPayment Plan at https://secure.touchnet.com/C20078\tsa/web/login.jsp.
+Just follow the simple steps to enroll.
 The monthly payment plan is not available for summer sessions.